Shounak/Juggle-Fest/ProblemStatement.md

 ###Output file###
 One line per circuit assignment.
-Each line should contain the circuit name followed by the juggler name, followed by that juggler’s circuits in order of preference and the match score for that circuit.
+Each line should contain the circuit name followed by the juggler name, followed by that jugglerâ€™s circuits in order of preference and the match score for that circuit.
 The line should include all jugglers matched to the circuit.
 The example below is a valid assignment for the input file above.

 C2 J6 C2:128 C1:31 C0:188, J3 C2:120 C0:171 C1:31, J10 C0:120 C2:86 C1:21, J0 C2:83 C0:104 C1:17